Axion-neutrino interactions in seesaw models and astrophysical probes: Abstract

 \section{Abstract}

-We study axion–neutrino interactions in \\ neutrino-mass extensions of the Standard Model, focusing on the Type-I and inverse seesaw.
-In these frameworks the effective coupling $g_{a\nu}$is tied to the axion scale and can be constrained using existing astrophysical limits on axion couplings to electrons.
+{ We study axion--neutrino interactions in neutrino-mass extensions of the Standard Model, focusing on the Type-I and inverse seesaw.
+In benchmark scenarios where the effective ALP charge of the light neutrino is comparable to the electron coefficient, the coupling $g_{a\nu}$ can be related to the axion scale and constrained using existing limits on axion couplings to electrons.
 We then estimate the impact of axion-mediated scattering on neutrino propagation in two benchmarks: resonant interactions with the C$\nu$B and scattering on axion dark matter.
-In the parameter space allowed by current bounds, the resulting optical depths are extremely small, implying no observable signatures with present sensitivities. \keywords{axion, neutrino}
+In the parameter space allowed by current bounds, the resulting optical depths are extremely small, implying no observable signatures with present sensitivities. }